tinkercademy/swift-slides/codingclub/b/counter.md

 if temperature < 10 {
     Text("It's so cold!
 Wear a winter jacket!!")
 } else if temperature == 100 {
     Text("Oh hey we can boil water!
-Also how are you alive") } else if temperature > 30 {
+Also how are you alive?")
+} else if temperature > 30 {
     Text("It's so hot!
 Why go out???")
 } else {